DIRGH712/multilanguage-OCR/README.md

-# multilanguage-OCR
-Convert PDFs to text using OCR
+# Multilanguage-OCR: Extract text of different language from PDFs.